-- Inappropriate teeth scaling can cause gum or periodontal disease.
-Bacteria and food debris accumulate in the pockets left by the scaling procedure.
+- Inappropriate teeth scaling may contribute to gum or periodontal disease when bacteria and food debris accumulate in the pockets left by the scaling procedure.

-- If your teeth are already sensitive, teeth scaling can increase your sensitivity to hot or cold food.
+- If your teeth are already sensitive, teeth scaling can increase your sensitivity to hot or cold food and drink.

 Dentists are increasingly in the pockets of big corporations, pharmaceutical companies, and specialists.
-It is to their benefit to sell you … well, just about anything from fluoride to teeth straightening devices.
+Be aware that dentists may personally benefit from selling you . . . well, just about anything from fluoride to teeth-straightening devices.

 What are your thoughts on the dental care system?
 Tell us your stories in the comments below.